 OFF CAMPUS USE OF ASSET(s)

 When assets are used off-campus or at a facility that is not part of your normal work area, it must be authorized by the departmental Account Manager with a completed "Off-Campus Use Authorization Form".
 This form must be on file with Asset Management.
 Asset Management should also be notified when the asset(s) are returned to the campus.
 Asset Management will only accept one asset per form.
+Durable assets such as desk, chairs, file cabinets or other related furniture are not permitted to be utilized off campus.

 A physical inventory of all asset(s) is conducted annually by the staff of Asset Management.
 Account Managers are provided with notice of the inventory at least two weeks in advance.
 Please notify Asset Management of any sensitive areas where departmental staff should accompany the Asset Management staff for inventory.
 Account Managers must verify that all assets that are used at off-campus sites are correctly recorded on the departmental inventory report.
 The Account Manager will also be asked to account for any assets that are not located as a result of the physical inventory.
 Asset Management must be notified when a staff member leaves employment, especially when that person has been given approval for off campus use of asset(s).